ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chancehap/ChanceHap.md

 These purblind Doomsters had as readily strown
 Blisses about my pilgrimage as pain.

-Hardy’s cri de cœur, “Hap”, bemoans the inexplicability of joy and sorrow.
-He regrets that no explainable force, not even a *vengeful god*, doles out good and evil, because Hap could then bear the undeserved wrongs.
-No, he regrets, unfeeling and remorseless chance haphazardly strews our lives with events that pain our *pilgrimage*.

 **Randomness of Events**: Does our life have meaning and explanation or is it that